-For me, one of the most surprising parts of that legacy is the fact that Bull sharks (Carcharhinus leucas) frequent the freshwater waterways as far inland as Baghdad.
-This is not a recent development either.
-Written Arabic accounts from as early as 1263 C.E. hint at the presence of river-running sharks in the region.
-Despite this long legacy, it wasn’t until the Second World War that Westerners took notice.
+For me, one of the most surprising parts of that legacy is the fact that Bull sharks (Carcharhinus leucas) frequent regional freshwater waterways as far inland as Baghdad.
+This is not a recent development either, as evidenced by written Arabic accounts from as early as 1263 C.E. that hint at the presence of river-running shark.
+Western writers, however, don’t seem have seriously taken notice until the mid 20th Century.

 Sharks near Ahwaz and Basrah during the Second World War

 “If you ever go to Ahwaz, don’t bathe in the river!”
 That was the emphatic recommendation of Lt.
 Col. R.S.
 Hunt of the Royal Medical Corps in a Communication published in the Journal of the Royal Army Medical Corps in 1951.